-I was actually prepared to go into the sciences, but I decided I didn’t want to be in a lab all day.
+I was prepared to go into the sciences, but I decided I didn’t want to be in a lab all day.
 I’d always drawn when I was a kid, so at the last second, I applied to do a Bachelor of Design at an arts-focused university.
 That’s where I did a full design program with a major in illustration.
 After that, I worked in a retail shop before going straight into freelancing full-time.
 Mostly I do digital illustrations for editorial projects and social media, but I’ve recently started doing more branding work as well.

 How was the transition into freelancing?